How to Make a Stumpery

 Hostas, hellebores, or any woodland bulbs such as snowdrop or daffodils are a good start.
 Good peat moss or compost added to the soil can make it more friendly to these types of woodland plants used to the humus of a forest floor.

 As the stumps decompose over time, they also naturally attract other things such as mushrooms and other fungi around them.
-Just keep an sharp eye for pests, note exterminators at Fantastic.
+Just keep an sharp eye for pests.

 plants around a stump